 arrangement reasonably ask of you; or

-you fail to comply with any other of your obligations under the
+(v) you fail to comply with any other of your obligations under the

 arrangement.

 If you fail to comply

 9(2) Non-compliance with the arrangement

 If you do not comply with your obligations after the Supervisor has given you written notice specifying how long you have to do so, then the Supervisor may end the arrangement at his/her discretion.
 The Supervisor must report to the creditors when issuing the annual report under Rule 5.31 of the Rules, or earlier if he/she thinks appropriate, if any of the following occurs: